Royal touch: Wars of Religion

 The idea of the royal touch promoted the power of the monarchy, but the ceremony was seldom performed in the 16th century.
 During the French Wars of Religion (1562–1598), the worsening conditions helped scrofula spread more than ever and the interest in the disease steadily increased.
-The Catholic League started a propaganda claiming that Henry III (r.
+The Catholic League started a propaganda campaign claiming that Henry III (r.
 1574–1589) was unable to heal by touch due to his immorality.
 After the assassination of Henry III and accession of the Protestant Henry IV (r.
 1589–1610), the League warned that God would revoke his gift if the French accepted a Protestant as their sovereign and that the scrofulous would never be cured again.

 After converting to Catholicism and establishing his authority, Henry IV was hailed not only as the healer of the scrofulous, but also as the healer of the kingdom.
 The first Bourbon on the French throne, he decided to take advantage of the ability attributed to his predecessors and use it to confirm the legitimacy of his reign.
 He was, however, in an inconvenient situation: he was crowned at Chartres Cathedral rather than Reims, and thus made no visit to the shrine of Saint Marcouf.
 He maintained that the royal touch was something he was handed down by his predecessors and by God's grace, rather than an ability conferred by the rite of coronation.
 Henry decided not to exhibit his "divine gift" immediately after his coronation at Chartres in February 1594; instead, he decided to save the mystique element of his kingship for his entry in Paris in March.
 Two weeks after the event, on Easter, Henry exercised his healing power for the first time.
 He was determined not to show any skepticism about the ritual, fearing that it might cast doubt on the sincerity of his conversion.

 Henry IV's decision to indulge in the practice served as visual evidence to his subjects that God approved of his reign.
 Royal physicians and others who witnessed these ceremonies insisted that at least half of all the diseased people he touched were healed within days.
 The ceremonies took place in other cities and at least four times a year: on Easter, on Pentecost, on All Saints Day and on Christmas.
 On Easter 1608, Henry IV touched 1,250 scrofulous persons.
 He complained that the hours-long ceremony exhausted him, but continued the practice and consistently gave the impression that he was doing it only out of concern for the well-being of his subjects.
 The ceremony was performed in the presence of the princes of the blood, almoners, bodyguards, and physicians.
 The latter presented Henry with patients, and he proceeded to make the sign of the cross on his scrofulous subject's cheeks, touched the subject's sores, and exclaimed: "The King touches you, God cures you." ("Le Roy te touche et Dieu te guérit.")